-Children with chronic conditions increased 400% from 1960 to 2010 and more students have social determinants of health concerns.^{41,53-56} One of every 13 children, or 8% under 18, has food allergy.57 The need for SN services has increased amidst SN staffing disparities.
+SN staffing discrepancies despite increased need for school health services.
+Children with chronic conditions increased 400% from 1960 to 2010, and more students have social determinants of health concerns.
+41,53-56 One of every 13 children, or 8% younger than 18 years, has FA.57 The need for SN services has increased amid SN staffing disparities.

-Barriers to SN Full-Time Employment and Funding
+Barriers to SN full-time employment and funding.

-Commonly cited reasons for not having SNs include:
+Commonly cited reasons for not having SNs include the following:

 - Cost and school size.47 - Lack of funded school nursing positions.
-Budget constraints with subsequent elimination or reduction in SNs.^{53,56} - State has no mandate for a SN in every school.^{53,56}

-• SN role, scope of practice, and health service provision may be unseen or misperceived by budget decision makers lacking knowledge regarding health service delivery.^{47,48,58,59}
+Budget constraints with subsequent elimination or reduction in SNs. - State has no mandate for an SN in every school.
+53,56 - SN role, scope of practice, and health service provision may be unseen or misperceived by budget decision makers lacking knowledge regarding health service delivery.
+47,48,58,5